 - Musée Pasteur (the former apartment of great French scientist Louis Pasteur)

 The Sixteenth is a very posh bourgeois district.
 The grand avenues are lined with leafy chestnut trees and beautiful 19th century architecture, housing lots of “old money” families and older couples.
-There are many expensive restaurants, cafes and shops to be found on every street, especially near school.
 Although living here is a welcome respite from the bustle of the city, it can sometimes be a little boring.
-Everything shuts down very early each night and on Sundays, so you will inevitably spend a lot of time on the métro to get to the more vibrant areas.
+Everything shuts down very early each night and on Sundays, so you will inevitably spend a lot of time on the métro to get to the more dynamic areas of the city.

 - Musée d’Art Moderne de la Ville de Paris (modern and contemporary art exhibits)